johnbenedictandaya/DAALab-AY225-ANDAYA/FINALS-PROJECT/readme.md

 CORS Requirements: The project will not function if opened directly as a file (file://...).
 It requires a http:// or localhost environment.

 👥 Contributors
-Student 1: [Your Name] — Dataset Engine, Stats Logic, & Table Rendering.
+Student 1: MORANTE, RON ZANDRO — Dataset Engine, Stats Logic, & Table Rendering.

-Student 2: [Collaborator Name] — Data Visualization, Narrative Engine, & UI Polishing.
+Student 2: FUASO, JOHN WILLFORD — Data Visualization, Narrative Engine, & UI Polishing.

 Developed for the Data Science Collaborative Git Project.